NORTHWEST NAZARENE UNIVERSITY

 Fax: (208) 467-8587

-Review of applications will begin March 1, 2017.
-Ideally, the position will be filled on or about July 1, 2017, or another mutually agreeable date.
-The university reserves the right to extend the closing date or close early as conditions warrant.
+Review of applications will begin June 10, 2017.
+The position is available immediately.
+The university reserves the right to extend the application review date or close early as conditions warrant.

 Northwest Nazarene University is an Equal Opportunity Employer.
 As an educational institution operating under the auspices of the Church of the Nazarene, Northwest Nazarene University is permitted, and reserves the right to prefer employees on the basis of religion (Title VII, Sections 702-703, United States Civil Rights Act of 1964, as amended).